Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_use_python_controller/README.md

 ---
-sort: 5
+sort: 4
 ---

-# Python controller usage with Chip example
+# 4- CHIP Python controller compile and use